 Allergies are not contagious like a cold.
-However, they can be inherited through genes, increasing the risk of allergic reactions in the off springs.
+However, they can be inherited through genes, increasing the risk of allergic reactions in the offsprings.

 Symptoms appear after a few days of contact with the virus.
-The most common symptoms include coughing, runny or a stuffy nose and a sore throat.
+The most common symptoms include coughing, runny or a stuffy nose, and a sore throat.
 Sneezing and itchy eyes can also occur but are less common.
 Severe cold can cause fever and body ache.

 Symptoms can occur immediately when contacted with the allergens.
-Few symptoms of an allergic reaction are similar to that of common cold such as coughing, runny nose, and nasal congestion, etc. A sore throat in allergies is less common and is due to excessive mucus production causing postnasal drip (accumulation in the throat).
+Few symptoms of an allergic reaction are similar to that of a common cold such as coughing, runny nose, and nasal congestion, etc. A sore throat in allergies is less common and is due to excessive mucus production causing postnasal drip (accumulation in the throat).
 Sneezing and itchy eyes are common in allergies.
-However, unlike in common cold, body pain and fever are not seen with allergies.
+However, unlike in the common cold, body pain and fever are not seen with allergies.

 You can catch a cold at any time of the year, but it is more common during winters.
-On an average, an individual can catch a cold at least for 2 to 3 times in a year, which is more frequent in young children due to their weaker immune system.
+On average, an individual can catch a cold at least 2 to 3 times a year, which is more frequent in young children due to their weaker immune system.
 The symptoms of cold can last for 3-14 days by when your immune system acts to fight the illness.
 If the symptoms are still persistent after this duration, then it indicates a progression towards an infection.

 Here are the treatment options for you:

 As cold is caused by viruses, there is no treatment for combating the viruses.
-However, a symptomatic relief can be provided with certain medications.
+However, asymptomatic relief can be provided with certain medications.

 Cold medications should not be used for an extended period as they can cause side effects such as liver damage.

 In contrast to the cold, allergies can be treated with anti-histamine medications as the first choice of drugs.
 They block the release of histamines against the triggers.
-Drowsiness is common with most of the anti-histamines and it is, therefore, better to take these drugs at night time.
+Drowsiness is common with most anti-histamines and it is, therefore, better to take these drugs at night time.
 Additionally, symptomatic relief can be obtained with decongestants and humidifiers.

 The best natural remedy is to remove the allergen to get relief.

 Both cold and allergies can lead to asthma or increase your risk for other infections if not treated properly.
-If you have persistent cough, breathing difficulty, sinus congestion, chest pain, severe ear or throat pain, then you should consult a doctor.
+If you have a persistent cough, breathing difficulty, sinus congestion, chest pain, severe ear or throat pain, then you should consult a doctor.

 No one likes to be ill for a single day or even an hour.
 But, using an OTC (over-the-counter) drug to manage the symptoms such as nasal congestion, cough, etc. should not be practiced.
-It may be an easy solution, but may not always be a right solution.
+It may be an easy solution, but may not always be the right solution.
 Knowing the underlying cause is important as the management is different for cold and allergies.